 If your child or the child’s mother suffered any C-section-related injuries, make sure you take the necessary steps to determine if medical negligence played a role.
 Doctors, nurses, and hospitals can make major mistakes during cesarean sections, and those mistakes can have a lasting impact on the lives of patients and their families.
 If you were affected, our attorneys can use their medical backgrounds to assess your case and determine the potential cause, liability, and so on.

-Contact Cullan & Cullan to discuss your case with our Kansas City C-section injury attorneys today.
+Contact Cullan & Cullan to discuss your case with our Kansas City cesarean section injury attorneys today.